 This scholarship provides two to three years of study leading to a degree at Oxford University, England.
-Seniors, graduate or professional students, and graduates are eligible to apply.
-You must be a U.S. citizen or permanent resident under the age of 24.
-Students from a select few other countries may apply through their separate home country competition.
+Seniors, graduate or professional students, and graduates with an undergraduate GPA of at least 3.7 are eligible to apply.
+You must be a U.S. citizen or permanent resident under the age of 24 or up to a maximum age of 27 years old if you have completed your first undergraduate degree within the last 2 years.
+Students from other countries may apply through separate home country competitions and may have deadlines prior to June 30, 2022 for entry to Oxford in fall 2023.

 Intellectual distinction is a necessary but not a sufficient condition for election to a Rhodes Scholarship.
 Selection committees are charged to seek excellence in qualities of mind and in qualities of person which, in combination, offer the promise of effective service to the world in the decades ahead.
 Mr. Rhodes' will contains four criteria by which prospective Rhodes Scholars are to be selected: